nihal111/nihal111.github.io/_posts/2018-07-16-mercari-internship.markdown

 ## Experience

-All in all, the whole experience over the course of my internship was more than I could have asked for.
-Mercari was great to me, and it was a crazy time to be there.
-Amidst the whole IPO frenzy and the company celebrating its 5th anniversary, I was lucky to go to all the parties.
+All in all, the experience was more than I could have asked for.
+Mercari was great to me, and it was a wild time to be there -- between the IPO frenzy and the company's 5th anniversary, I was lucky to attend all the parties.

-I learned how to work efficiently in a team, picked up on a few technical things, got to meet a whole bunch of great people, got exposed to a whole new culture and travelled as much as I could (more about that [here](https://nihal111.github.io/2018/07/09/japan-lookback.html)).
+I learned how to work efficiently in a team, picked up several technical skills, met a bunch of great people, got immersed in a completely new culture, and travelled as much as I could (more about that [here](https://nihal111.github.io/2018/07/09/japan-lookback.html)).

 ---

-Summer of '18 was one of the best summers I've had so far.
+Summer of '18 was one of the best summers I've had.
 Being home feels warm but itchy.